amcgladd/doctor-lookup/README.md

 ## API Key instructions
 * You will need your own API key for the BetterDoctor API.
 * You can request an API key at https://developer.betterdoctor.com
-* Once you have your key, you can place it in the appropriate portion of the API call
+* Once you have your key, you can the portion of the api url currently listed as "${process.env.exports.apiKey}" with your own API key (removing the $ and curly brackets)

 ## Technologies Used